Salah856/System-Design/Design Rate Limiter.md

 - Two outdated timestamps, 1:00:01 and 1:00:30, are removed from the log.
 After the remove operation, the log size becomes 2; therefore, the request is accepted.

+Pros:
+- Rate limiting implemented by this algorithm is very accurate.
+In any rolling window, requests will not exceed the rate limit.

+Cons:
+- The algorithm consumes a lot of memory because even if a request is rejected, its timestamp might still be stored in memory.